reteps/reteps.github.io/blog/when-orange-chicken/index.md

  ```

 ![shitty UI project](./Pasted_image_20211021024050.png)
-About half-way through the project.
+Caption: About half-way through the project.

 React is great for most things, but what it is not known for is forms.
 This may have been the most infuriating two hours of my life to validate a phone number.
 The only advice I have to you is that while `useState` hooks can be annoying, integrating [react-hook-form](https://react-hook-form.com/) into a UI library is worse.

 ![cursed js](./Pasted_image_20211021023649.png)
-Ah yes, the joys of es6 javascript ...
+Caption: Ah yes, the joys of es6 javascript ...

 ### Re-engineering